-Professor Dr Malik R. Dahlan holds the Chair of International Law and Public Policy at Queen Mary University of London.
+Professor Dr Malik R. Dahlan is Emeritus Professor at Queen Mary University of London.
+He held the Chair of International Law and Public Policy at Queen Mary University of London.

 He was the Professor of International Law, Trade and Policy at CCLS until 2018.
 His academic career, distinguished by its breadth disciplines and his wealth of experience and expertise, is known for being at the cutting edge of the intersection of law and policy.
 Before joining the Queen Mary faculty, Professor Dahlan practiced regulatory law for fifteen years across many sectors including energy, defence, trade, government affairs, rule of law among others.
 His experience in renewable energy extends beyond legal practice into investment and entrepreneurship, as he owned the Gulf’s first private renewable energy company and was the international chair of the largest renewable energy private equity fund in the world.